ansys/pymotorcad/doc/source/user_guide/backwards_compatibility.rst

    success, VariableValue = mcApp.GetVariable("Not_A_Real_Var")

 This meant that API calls could fail silently unless you checked the success variable every time.
-This success variable has been removed as PyMotorCAD will raise an exception if a failure occurs:
+This success variable has been removed as PyMotorCAD raises an exception if a failure occurs:

 .. code:: python